mantl/mantl/docs/bare-metal/README.md

    progress as ansible works through the rolls accross your inventory.

-Once you are done go to the browser and go to the /ui directory of any control node and you should see the mantlui.
+Once you are done go to the browser and go to the /ui directory of any control node and you should see the Mantl UI.
+For the inventory shown above, you could go to `172.16.222.6/ui` and you should see the Mantl UI.